karlaxnieves/support-git-delete-yespo/docs/User data/subscriber-data-collection/how-create-campaign-collect-additional-contact-data.md

 ## Sending Bulk Campaigns with Velocity Code to Collect Phone Numbers

-To engage users who have not provided their phone number, you can send an email with a block asking for the number and permission to send SMS.
-Add the corresponding Velocity code to the email code, and it will hide the permission block for users who already receive your SMS.
+To engage users who have not provided their phone number, you can send an email with a block asking for the number and permission to send **SMS**.
+Add the corresponding Velocity code to the email code, and it will hide the permission block for users who already receive your **SMS**.

 In the block code, add before the table: